Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Methodology

 \section{Methodology}

-We introduce a novel Binned Spectral Power (BSP) loss function mentioned in Algorithm \ref{alg:spectral_loss}.
+We introduce a novel Binned Spectral Power (BSP) loss function mentioned in \linkref[Algorithm]{\ref{alg:spectral_loss}}.
 This is designed to evaluate discrepancies between predicted and target data fields by comparing their spatial energy spectra at different scales.
-We reuse the concept of energy spectrum mentioned in Section \ref{Sec:Energy_Spec}.
+We reuse the concept of energy spectrum mentioned in \linkref[Section]{\ref{Sec:Energy_Spec}}.
 First, the predicted and target samples are transformed into the wavenumber domain using the Fourier transform.
 The magnitudes of energy components are computed by squaring the Fourier coefficients.
-The wavenumber magnitudes are then computed using Equation \ref{wavenumber_mag} to group spatial frequency components into scalar values.
-The energy components are binned by wavenumber ranges, averaging the energy within each bin $E^{bin}$ using Equation \ref{eq:binned_specra}.
+The wavenumber magnitudes are then computed using \linkref[\del{Equation}\ins{Eq.}]{\ref{wavenumber_mag}} to group spatial frequency components into scalar values.
+The energy components are binned by wavenumber ranges, averaging the energy within each bin $E^{bin}$ using \linkref[\del{Equation}\ins{Eq.}]{\ref{eq:binned_specra}}.
 Here every bin $(k)$ is defined as $(k - \Delta k/2 )\leq |\mathbf{k}| < (k + \Delta k/2)$.
 The BSP loss is calculated by comparing the binned energy spectra of the predicted and target samples.

 Unlike traditional loss functions like Mean Squared Error (MSE), which operate point-wise in the physical domain, the BSP loss provides a robust learning of the various scales in the data, as explained in the following.
 To ensure the accurate capturing of different scales we aim to get the ratio of the energy in different bins close to identity.
-This squared relative error loss is successful to provide equal weights to energy component at all wavenumber bins.
+This squared relative error loss is successful in providing equal weights to the energy component at all wavenumber bins.
 The BSP Loss is defined as: